Circassian genocide: Modern movement for the rights and freedoms of Circassians

 In 2014, the Circassian movement culminated in the Circassian protests against the Sochi Olympics.
-In response to the actualization of the "Circassian issue" Russia followed the usual path: suppression of Circassian protests, discrediting the Circassian movement by linking it to external factors – the interests of countries such as Georgia, the United States and Israel.
+In response to the actualization of the "Circassian issue" Russia attempted to combat them by suppressing Circassian protests and discrediting the Circassian movement by linking it to external factors – the interests of countries such as Georgia, the United States and Israel.

-In 2017, the Circassian national movement is experiencing a national upsurge, the readiness of Circassians to defend their own identity has increased.
-The large-scale events that took place on May 21, 2017, simultaneously in several regions of Russia are unconditional proof of this.
-Tens of thousands of Circassians in Adygea, Kabardino-Balkaria and Karachay-Cherkessia took part in mourning events dedicated to the anniversary of the end of the Russian-Caucasian War.
+In 2017, the Circassian national movement experienced a national upsurge, leading to an increased readiness of Circassians to defend their own identity.
+Large-scale events took place on May 21, 2017, simultaneously in several regions of Russia, in which tens of thousands of Circassians in Adygea, Kabardino-Balkaria and Karachay-Cherkessia took part in mourning events dedicated to the anniversary of the end of the Russian-Caucasian War.
 The multi-million diaspora of Circassians abroad was not left aside, for example, there was a mass procession with national banners of Circassia through the central streets of Turkish cities.
 For the first time in the history of post-war Circassia, which today exists only in the historical memory of Circassians, commemorative events dedicated to the victims of the Russian-Caucasian war were held in schools, higher educational institutions, and in cities with a compact population of Circassians.

 As a result of the Tsarist exile (1864), 90% of the Circassian people are diaspora (about 6 million people, including 1.5 million citizens of Turkey).
 However, this does not prevent Circassian activists from advocating for the revival and development of their native language and the creation of a separate Circassian national republic in the North Caucasus.
-Russian officials have already expressed concern that the influx of Circassians from abroad will change the ethnic balance in the republic, strengthen the common Circassian identity, and encourage calls to restore statehood and independence.
+Russian officials have already expressed concern that the influx of Circassians from abroad would change the ethnic balance in the republic, strengthen the common Circassian identity, and encourage calls to restore statehood and independence.

 In March 2019, Circassian activists formed the Coordinating Council of the Circassian Community.
-The activists seek international recognition of the 1860s genocide and defend their language and the ability to receive education in it.
-In 2021, Circassian demonstrations were held in several cities despite government repression.
+The activists seek international recognition of the 1860s genocide and a defense of their right to learn and speak their historic languages.
+In 2021, Circassian demonstrations were held in several Russian cities despite government repression.
 The largest rally was held in Nalchik, attended by about 2,000 people.
 In September 2021, two new independent Circassian organizations were established – the Circassian (Adygean) Historical and Geographical Society and the United Circassian Media Space.
 Their plans include the study and defense of Circassian history, the return of Circassian topographic names, and the preservation and multiplication of the Circassian language and identity.
 Circassian activists are focusing on the 2021 census by launching a petition calling on large communities to declare themselves Circassians (indigenous Adygs).
 Such an initiative encourages rediscovery of Circassian history and the revitalization of Circassian identity, which was divided and distorted by the Tsarist, Soviet, and Russian regimes.
 On October 3, 2021, leaders of eight Circassian organizations appealed to their brethren across the North Caucasus to use their own self-designation in the census, rather than the alien one imposed on them by Moscow.